Karaka-Management/Organization-Guide/Legal/Terms_en.md

 For the purposes of these TERMS:

-* COMPANY (referred to as either "the Company", "We", "Us" or "Our" in this AGREEMENT) refers to Jingga e.
+* COMPANY or jingga (referred to as either "the Company", "We", "Us" or "Our" in this AGREEMENT) refers to Jingga e.
 K., Kirchstr.
 33, 61191 Rosbach.
 * SERVICE(S) refers to all deliveries, performances, offers including but not limited to the WEBSITE, APPLICATIONS, consulting and functionality offered by the Company
 * TERMS, POLICIES or AGREEMENT mean these terms that form the entire agreement between You and the Company.
 * DEVICE means any device that can access the SERVICE such as a computer, a cellphone or a digital tablet.
 * Third-party Social Media Service means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the SERVICES and APPLICATIONS.
-* WEBSITE refers to jingga.app
+* WEBSITE refers to all websites owned by jingga
 * APPLICATION refers to all downloadable, online applications or installable content.
 * You means the individual accessing or using the SERVICES, or the company, or other legal entity on behalf of which such individual is accessing or using the SERVICE, as applicable.
-* PARTIES referes to You and the Company
+* PARTIES refers to You and the Company

 ## Acknowledgement